 This is one of the reasons why Python is better compared to other programming languages such as C, C++, or Java.
 Besides, Python requires relatively fewer numbers of lines of code to perform the same operations and tasks done in other programming languages with larger code blocks.

 Learn more about Python from an expert.
 Enroll in our Python training in Bangalore!

 Another one of Python’s benefits is that it is an extremely productive language, and because of its simplicity, Python Programmers can easily focus on solving issues.

 Python, being an interpreted language, can execute the code directly, one line after the other.
 Moreover, if there is any error, then rather than continuing with further execution, it instead reports back the error that occurred.

 Python has an open-source license and is available for users for free, allowing you to easily distribute it.
 With Python, you can download any source code and further modify and distribute your version of the code in Python.
 This feature can come in handy especially when you wish to reuse the code and save time to build innovative applications.
-Besides, you can change its behavior and use the older version of code for development.
+Besides, you can change its behavior and use the older version of the code for development.

 - Easily Portable